-In addition to interviewing you core customers, you can tap into market data from companies like ibisworld.com.
-Their reports are incredibly comprehensive and can aid any efforts in building a psychological profile.
+In addition to interviewing your core customers, you can tap into market data from companies like ibisworld.com.
+Their reports are incredibly comprehensive and can aid any effort in building a psychological profile.

-COMPETITIVE ADVANTAGE: HOW IS YOUR COMPETITION POSITIONING THEIR PRODUCTS AND SERVICES?
+COMPETITIVE ADVANTAGE: HOW IS YOUR COMPETITION POSITIONING ITS PRODUCTS AND SERVICES?

 Competitive analysis is a core aspect of building a deeply-rooted competitive advantage.
-What are your direct competitors doing to differentiate themselves to the customer base?
-Are their indirect competitors that can be an alternative to your service?
+What are your direct competitors doing to differentiate themselves from the customer base?
+Are there indirect competitors that can be an alternative to your service?

 Depending on whether or not the customer can adequately learn the technology and build their own website.